martinc1991/rotunda-test/README.md

 # rotunda-test

-In this repo you'll find two JS exercises resolved by me:
+In this repo you'll find two JS exercises solved by me:

 1. Zoo exercise
 2. URLparser